srcshelton/gentoo-ebuilds/README.md

 * sys-power/apcupsd
     * Incorporate patch to allow apcupsd to be bulit against recent SNMP headers;
     * Correct SNMP patch failure of version 3.14.12, make exposed configuration options more flexible;
-    * Provide more flexibility with finer-grained USE flags
+    * Provide more flexibility with finer-grained USE-flags
 * sys-power/iasl
     * Fix paths in ebuild and make build documentation optional
 * ~~sys-process/cronbase~~